lnanhkhoa/e2ee-example/README.md

 # e2ee-user-profile

-A modern user profile application with end-to-end encryption (E2EE) built using Next.js, React, TypeScript, and local SQLite storage.
+A modern user profile application with end-to-end encryption (E2EE) built using Next.js, React, TypeScript, and PostgreSQL storage.
 This project demonstrates secure handling of user data, modern UI/UX patterns, and a robust, full-stack TypeScript setup.

 ## Features
 - End-to-end encrypted user profiles
 - Modern UI with Radix UI and Tailwind CSS
-- Local SQLite database for development
+- PostgreSQL database for development and production
 - Form validation with React Hook Form and Zod
 - Secure storage and authentication